mimizukmsk/My-wordpress-theme/README.md

-# My-wordpress-theme
+# My Wordpress Theme(WIP)
-The original theme for blog under development.
+The original theme for blog.
 Those that are implemented are focused on the basic functions of the blog and the minimum design.

 - Page index